cubewise-code/bedrock-5/FAQ.md

 ## ❓ What functions have been deprecated in Bedrock 5?

-Some Bedrock processes are no longer supported due to TM1 v12 deprecations.
+Some Bedrock processes are no longer supported due to IBM Planning Anayltics TM1 Database 12 deprecations.
 Examples include:

 - `}bedrock.cube.data.save` → `CubeSaveData` deprecated